google/accompanist/glide/README.md

 ## GIFs

 Accompanist Glide supports GIFs through Glide's own GIF support.
-Follow the [setup instructions](https://glide-kt.github.io/glide/gifs/) and it should just work.
+There's nothing you need to do, it should just work.

 ## Download